KemenesT/SILViA/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SILViA
+# SILViA: Sample Incongruents Labeling and Visualization Approach

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SILViA is to provide a method to identify outlying points recorded by a CTD device along a depth profile, which are not congruent with the range of measurements taken in the surrounding water column.
+The goal of SILViA is to provide a method to identify outlying points recorded by a [Valeport](https://www.valeport.co.uk) CTD device along a depth profile, which are not congruent with the range of measurements taken in the surrounding water column.
 These are labeled as “incongruent” points.
 For this, the package includes a function to import and format .vp2 files, as well as functions to visualize depth profiles and the incongruent points they contain.